 The conclusion I draw from this is that meditation as a practice can be useful and enjoyable, but generally is not necessary.
-Meditation as a mental state is necessary, and more or less tantamount to what makes a happy and fulfilling life.
+Meditation as a mental state — or more accurately, a non-intellectual understanding that delivers the goods as it were — is necessary, and more or less tantamount to what makes a happy and fulfilling life.

-Curious to get other’s perspectives on how they saw meditation in light of the Three Principles, I had some online conversations with various folk from that field.
+Curious to get other’s perspectives on how they saw meditation in light of the Three Principles, I had some online conversations with various practitioners from the field.